lagdo/jaxon-dbadmin/README.md

 This application and the related packages are still being actively developed, and the provided features are still basic and need improvements.

 The following features are currently available:

 - Browse servers and databases in multiple tabs.
 - Open the query editor in multiple tabs, with query text retention.
 - Save the current tabs in user preferences.
 - Save and show the query history.
 - Save queries in user favorites.
-- Read database options with an extensible config reader.
+- Read database credentials with an extensible config reader.
 - Read database credentials from a secret manager.
 Currently supported:
   - [Infisical](https://infisical.com/)
   - [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)